jbmilgrom/LEAf/README.md

 Thoughtbot's [Griddler gem](https://github.com/jbmilgrom/griddler) (in combination with SendGrid servers) is used to parse incoming email.

 Emails sent to /\w/@leafbeta.com are forwarded to [SendGrid](https://sendgrid.com/developer/reply).
-SendGrid parses the email and sends a POST request to LEAf at the following route:
+SendGrid parses the email and sends a POST request to LEAf:

 [routes.rb](http://github.com/jbmilgrom/LEAf/blob/master/config/routes.rb)